magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 }
 ```

 ## Resetting Password

 Password management is a critical part of securing user access in CSP.
 Strong password policies help protect user accounts from unauthorized access.

-However, users may forget their passwords or need to reset them if they suspect a breach.
+However, users may forget their password or need to reset them if they suspect a breach.
 In these situations, a secure password reset process is essential.
 It allows users to regain access to their accounts without compromising security, ensuring that passwords remain private and protected from unauthorized parties.

 ### Password Reset Methods